This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Check out this post for all the ways to meet people as a solo traveller (tried and tested)

-15. Always remember a lock
+15. Always remember a lock when staying in hostels

 Always, always, always have a lock on you at all times.
 Most hostels provide lockers, either beside or under your bed.
 For the few that didn’t, I simply locked my valuables in my suitcase.
 I found that in most hostel dorms, your roommates will be respectful, as they wouldn’t want someone stealing their valuables either.